whawker/react-jsx-highcharts/README.md

 You'll need the peer dependencies too

-`npm install --save react react-dom prop-types highstock-release` (Highstock Release is Highcharts bundled with stock charts)
+`npm install --save react react-dom prop-types highstock-release` (Highstock release is Highcharts bundled with stock charts)

 ## Goals

 This project aims to hide the complexity of Highcharts from the React application author, allowing the rendering of charts in a React familiar way.

 It also aims to use best React and Highcharts practices where possible - for example if the `data` prop of a Series were to change React JSX Highcharts uses the [`Series.prototype.setData`](http://api.highcharts.com/highstock/Series.setData) method of Highcharts which is much less expensive than `update`.

-It also aims to avoid passing large JSON configuration objects as props, as this leads to painful debugging when trying to work out why your component did or did not re-render, this also helps as an abstraction over the complexity as mentioned above.
+Additionally we avoid passing large JSON configuration objects as props, as this leads to painful debugging when trying to work out why your component did or did not re-render, this also helps as an abstraction over the complexity as mentioned above.

 ## Technical approach